infoboy27/pokt.ia/DOCKER.md

-# POKT.ia Portal - Docker Setup
+# POKT.ai Portal - Docker Setup

-This document provides instructions for running the POKT.ia Portal using Docker and Docker Compose.
+This document provides instructions for running the POKT.ai Portal using Docker and Docker Compose.

 ## Prerequisites